|First appointment||From appointment to treatment*|

 At Will Adams NHS Treatment Centre we offer free NHS treatments to all patients.
 You are not required to pay if you are an NHS patient and have been referred for treatment by your GP.

 This is where an internal part of the body pushes through a weakness in the muscle or surrounding tissue wall.
-Hernias can occur anywhere in your abdomen, and there are a number of different types.
+Hernias can occur anywhere in your abdomen, and there are a number of different types – inguinal, femoral, umbilical, incisional and abdominal.

 A procedure involving the surgical removal of small skin cysts or lesions.
-These are usually performed as a day case, so you can go home afterwards.
-These are procedures that require your GP to secure funding prior to referral and treatment.
+These are usually performed under local anaesthetic, although in some cases general anaesthetic can be recommended.
+These procedures require that your GP secures funding prior to referral and treatment.

-Minor plastic surgery is performed to remove unsightly moles, scars, birthmarks and cysts that are benign.
+Surgery is performed to remove unsightly moles, scars, birth marks and cysts that are benign.
 These are procedures that require your GP to secure funding prior to referral and treatment.

 Please be aware that we are not affected by the NHS announcement to cancel all non-urgent surgery; if you are booked in for an appointment or surgery with us it will still go ahead.